BACS’ Housing Fast & Respite Programs fill the gap between homelessness and housing.

 Housing Fast Support Network (HFSN)

-HFSN is the largest and most successful program of its kind working to end homelessness in the Bay Area.
+HFSN is the most effective program of its kind working to end homelessness in the Bay Area.
 In the historic Henry Robinson Center, this 137-bed rapid re-housing program serves more than 300 people per year.
 We move people directly from the streets into the Henry, where they live for 4-6 months while our Housing Specialists work on permanent housing solutions.
 During this time, we help participants establish benefits, find employment, develop life skills, and more.
 Last year, more than 88% moved into permanent housing from HFSN.

 “The Holland” Rapid Re-Housing